-With so many stunning stretches of sand to choose from, you need a little help deciding which places are really worth visiting.
-If you ask anyone who visited Barahona, they’ll tell you to head here.
+With so many stunning stretches of sand, you may need a little help deciding which places are worth visiting.
+If you ask anyone who has visited Barahona, they’ll tell you this is the place to go.

 - A Bit About Barahona